slint-ui/slint/docs/reference/src/language/builtins/elements.md

 ### Callbacks

 -   **`clicked()`**: Invoked when clicked: The mouse is pressed, then released on this element.
+-   **`double-clicked()**`: Invoked when double-clicked.
+The mouse is pressed and released twice on this element in a short period of time.
+Assigning this callback will cause the `clicked` callback to get delayed, so that Slint can detect whether the first click was a click or the first half of a double click.
 -   **`moved()`**: The mouse has been moved.
 This will only be called if the mouse is also pressed.
 -   **`pointer-event(PointerEvent)`**: Invoked when a button was pressed or released.
 The [_`PointerEvent`_](structs.md#pointerevent) argument contains information such which button was pressed and any active keyboard modifiers.